gcperrin/centre-tokens/doc/tokendesign.md

 ## Issuing and Destroying tokens

-The Fiat Token allows multiple entities to create and destroy tokens.
+The NATGX Token allows multiple entities to create and destroy tokens.
 These entities will have to be members of TypeX, and will be vetted by TypeX before they are allowed to create new tokens.
 TypeX will not mint any tokens itself, it will approve members to mint and burn tokens.